+Right on the plaza is the Casino de Monte Carlo.
 Famously featured in the James Bond movies Never Say Never Again and Golden Eye, the Monte Carlo Casino opened in 1863 as a bid to bring tourists and income to Monaco.

-It worked!
+It worked.
 Now Monaco is filthy rich, and as one of the grandest – though certainly not the largest – casinos in the world, its marble atrium, onyx columns, nymphs, stained glass and private gambling salons add a feeling of old world elegance to the dripping-in-money allure.

-Hôtel de Paris Monte-Carlo
+See the Hôtel de Paris Monte-Carlo

-The stunning Belle Epoque Hôtel de Paris Monte-Carlo has one of the most beautiful facades of any grand hotel I’ve seen – and, I humbly add, I’ve seen plenty.
+The stunning Belle Epoque Hôtel de Paris Monte-Carlo has one of the most beautiful facades of any luxury hotel I’ve seen – and, I humbly add, I’ve seen plenty.
 The location?
 A prime spot smack on the Place du Casino, steps away from the Monte Carlo Casino itself.

 Gawk around as discreetly as you can then rub the (very worn out) knee of the equestrian statue of Louis XIV for good luck in gambling – you won’t be the first.
 (Or the ten thousandth.)

-The Café de Paris Monte-Carlo
+Take a Break at the Café de Paris Monte-Carlo

 An atmospheric place to stop for lunch, rest your weary feet and/or sob into the cheapest beer on the menu because you lost all your holiday money playing Roulette.
 You won’t be the first.
 (Or the ten thousandth.)